lambdacms/lambdacms/README.md

 ## Haskell & co

-Make sure to have **GHC** 7.6+, **cabal-install** 1.20+, **happy** and **alex** installedi, and their binaries available to your shell's `$PATH`.
+Make sure to have **GHC** 7.6+, **cabal-install** 1.20+, **happy** and **alex** installed, and their binaries available to your shell's `$PATH`.

 [Haskell Platform](https://www.haskell.org/platform/) provides a convenient way to install these dependencies.
 Alternatively you can follow the "leaner" route